 Read student reflections on the Pathways of Change journal page.

 2017 areas of focus and participants include:

-Business and Human Rights/CSR
+Business and Human Rights/Corporate Social Responsibility

 She is passionate about economic development and the intersection of business and social impact, particularly within a corporate setting.
 Carolyn previously participated in DukeEngage: Guatemala where she learned about microfinance, social entrepreneurship and various business structures through a consulting role.
 An alumna of Kenan’s pre-orientation program Project Change, she is also a research assistant for the Duke Neuroeconomics Lab, Social Impact 360 mentor, and a member of Business Oriented Women on campus.

 She is passionate about international business and human rights, especially regarding international protection and accountability mechanisms.
 At Duke, she has been involved with the Kenan Institute for Ethics through both the Kenan refugee project and the Duke Global Human Rights Scholars program studying UN involvement in South Sudan.
 She plays on the women’s club lacrosse team and is part of the BASS connections schooling and parenting team researching the impact of school tracking on students’ academic identity.

 She is majoring in International Comparative Studies (with a regional concentration in Francophone Africa) and minoring in French.
 Ebony is passionate about economic inequality in the Global South and has taken a particular interest in studying how globalization impacts people of the African diaspora.
 She hopes to write her Honors ICS Thesis examining the relationship between multistakeholder initiatives, development, and human rights within the cocoa industry in Ghana and the Ivory Coast.